TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

   }
 }
 ```
-* upload the sketch on the ESP32, then open the serial monitor to verify that the esp32 is functioning correctly, you shoud see a 32 x 24 matrix (with symbols or numbers depending on which line you commented between PRINT_TEMPERATURES or PRINT_ASCIIART). if this is not the case you have to change the BAUDRATE on the serial monitor to 115200, or whatever value is written in `Serial.begin(115200);`.
+* upload the sketch on the ESP32, then open the serial monitor to verify that the ESP32 is functioning correctly, you shoud see a 32 x 24 matrix (with symbols or numbers depending on which line you commented between PRINT_TEMPERATURES or PRINT_ASCIIART). if this is not the case you have to change the BAUDRATE on the serial monitor to 115200, or whatever value is written in `Serial.begin(115200);`.
-* Before going to Vs code be sure to close the serial monitor.
+* Before going to Vscode be sure to close the serial monitor.

-# 4) plot real-time heatmap on VS code
+# 4) plot real-time heatmap on VScode
 * Open a new file.
 On the top left corner clock on `file >> New Text File` (choose python) and copy the foolowing script:

 ```